don-ferris/NetCanvas/Philosophy.md

-Philosophy

-[!IMPORTANT]
-This document defines the guiding principles of the NetCanvas project.

-Unlike implementation details, these principles are intended to remain stable over the lifetime of the project.
-When multiple technical solutions are possible, contributors should choose the solution that best aligns with the philosophy described here.

-Shared philosophy is imperative for shared implementation.

-⸻

-Why NetCanvas Exists

-Professional networking has become increasingly powerful.

-It has also become increasingly difficult to understand.

-NetCanvas exists because configuring a network should not require users to think like a networking vendor.

-Users should think about their network.

-NetCanvas should think about the implementation.

-⸻

-Our Mission

-People should design networks—not configure hardware.

-Everything in NetCanvas should support this goal.

-Whenever implementation details conflict with user intent, user intent takes priority.

-⸻

-Our Philosophy

-Intent Before Implementation

-Users should describe what they want.

-NetCanvas determines how each supported platform achieves that result.

-Vendor terminology belongs inside platform drivers—not in the user’s workflow.

-⸻

-The Canvas Is the Configuration
+# Philosophy

+> [!IMPORTANT]
+> This document defines the guiding principles of the NetCanvas project.
+>
+> Architecture evolves.
+> Implementations change.
+> Vendors come and go.
+>
+> These principles should endure.
+>
+> Whenever multiple technical solutions are possible, contributors should choose the one that best aligns with the philosophy described here.
+>
+> **Shared philosophy is imperative for shared implementation.**

+---

+# Our Mission

+> **People should design networks—not configure hardware.**

+This single sentence is the foundation upon which every NetCanvas design decision should rest.

+If a proposed feature requires users to think more like a networking vendor than about their own network, it is probably the wrong feature—or the wrong implementation.

+---

+# What We Believe

+## Networks Are More Important Than Hardware

+People build networks.

+They do not build collections of switches, routers, access points, and firewalls.

+Hardware exists only to implement the network.

+NetCanvas should always present the network as the primary object and the hardware as an implementation detail.

+---

+## Intent Is More Important Than Configuration

+Users should describe **what** they want.

+NetCanvas should determine **how** each supported platform accomplishes that goal.

+Whenever possible, users should think in terms of:

+- communication
+- relationships
+- trust
+- services
+- topology

+—not VLAN IDs, ACL syntax, switch port modes, or vendor-specific terminology.

+---

+## The Canvas Is the Configuration

 The canvas is not documentation.